stephenwchang/Treddit/README.md

 Features:
   - Comments drop down and expand from main feed
-  - Collapsable and expandable comments
+  - Collapsible and expandable comments
   - Subreddit selection and search
   - Infinite scroll capability